botus99/.wallpapers/README.md

 Note the large collection of gruvbox (my preferred color scheme) wallpapers in the color-scheme folder.
 It includes many custom made wallpapers created with [Image-Go-Nord](https://ign.schroedinger-hat.org/), [gruvbox_factory](https://github.com/paulopacitti/gruvbox-factory), [xnconvert](https://www.xnview.com/en/xnconvert/), or [GIMP](https://www.gimp.org/). 🎨

-I went through and deleted any obviously copyrighted material (plus anything that I didn't like).
-Please feel free to contact me if you find something that I missed and I will remove at upon request. 🗑️

-What sets these wallpapers apart is that many of them have been optimized using OptiPNG and Curtail.
-This means that not only do they look great, but they'll also consume less storage space and load faster on your device.
+[OxiPNG](https://github.com/shssoichiro/oxipng) and [Curtail](https://github.com/Huluti/Curtail) are used in this collection to minimize file sizes.
 Enjoy a snappy experience while browsing these wallpapers. 💻

 Browse this collection & find your next wallpaper! 📱
 ****